kids-first/kf-ui-fhir-data-dashboard/README.md

-# kf-ui-fhir-data-dashboard
+# Kids First FHIR Data Dashboard

-💡📊Prototype FHIR data dashboard
+💡📊A prototype data dashboard for any FHIR server.
+Spin this up in front of your server so people can get a quick visual understanding of what's in this server.

 ## Development